 Adobe Campaign Standard integration is set up through a dedicated built-in action in the action list.
 This needs to be configured for each sandbox.

-You cannot use a Campaign Standard action with a Segment qualification or Read segment activity.
+You cannot use a Campaign Standard action with an Audience qualification or Read audience activity.

 A journey cannot use both Messages and Campaign Standard actions.

 Select Configurations in the ADMINISTRATION menu section.
 In the Actions section, click Manage.
 The list of actions is displayed.